RomanPlaud/TimeSeries-Project/README.md

 Our work focuses on reproducing the performances of the paper on specific datasets 50words for classification and ECG5000 for time series prediction.

 ## Code
+We were asked to provide an notebook which can be found [here](https://github.com/RomanPlaud/TimeSeries-Project/blob/master/notebook.ipynb).
-Our code can be found [here](https://github.com/RomanPlaud/TimeSeries-Project/blob/master/notebook.ipynb) Our implementation partly relies on [https://github.com/google-research/soft-dtw-divergences](https://github.com/google-research/soft-dtw-divergences)
+Our implementation partly relies on [https://github.com/google-research/soft-dtw-divergences](https://github.com/google-research/soft-dtw-divergences)

 ### Grade